ozbatuhan/link-shortener/README.md

-# Locating Shortener Project in Galang
+# Link Shortener Project

-This is a url shortener project written in Golang for the backend and using HTML/javascript for the frontend.
-The project will allow users to create shorter urls and share them with others.
+This project is written in Golang with a HTML/JavaScript frontend, which allows users to create shortened urls from long ones.
+Only authenticated users can access this functionality.

-This repository will include:
+This repository includes:

-- A Galang backend for url shortening
+- A Backend written in Golang to shorten long urls
-- HTML/javascript based user interface to create and share shortened urls
+- A user interface based on HTML/JavaScript to log and shorten urls only if the user is authenticated

-To get started, there will be more features added as the project develops.
-Stay tuned!
+## Project Features:

+- User Login form for logging users.
+- Authenticated users can create and shorten urls.
+- Loggout functionality for unlogged users.

+## Setting up the Project

+When you set up this project, there are some requirements to got the project up and run it.

+- Download the repository and navigate to the project directory
+- Run the golang server.
+- Access the frontend file at http://localhost:8080/

+Stay tuned for more features.

+## Installation

+With Golang installed, compile the project and then run the frontend locally.

+Rounds:

+   $ go run main.go